When to use will-change without memory leaks

 ]

 "eviction_failed": true confirms that the GPU memory pool is full and the browser cannot allocate new textures.
 This is the immediate precursor to software rasterization fallback.
+The per-tab texture budget and how Chrome decides which layers to evict are detailed in GPU memory limits in Chrome compositing.

 - CSS override validation: In DevTools Elements panel β Styles, add